-We defined protein families in the H. dujardini and new R. varieornatus proteomes, along with a selection of other ecdysozoan and other animal proteomes (Supplementary Table S7), using OrthoFinder [61], including proteomes from fully-sequenced genomes or proteomes from the fully-sequenced genomes and (likely partial) transcriptomes in two independent analyses.
+We defined protein families in the H. dujardini and new R. varieornatus predicted proteomes, along with a selection of other ecdysozoan and other animal predicted proteomes (Supplementary Table S7), using OrthoFinder [61], including predicted proteomes from fully-sequenced genomes or predicted proteomes from the fully-sequenced genomes and (likely partial) transcriptomes in two independent analyses.
 Using these protein families we identified orthologues for phylogenetic analysis, and explored patterns of gene family expansion and contraction, using KinFin [62].
 We identified 144,610 protein families in the analysis of 29 fully-sequenced genome species.
 Of these families, 87.9% were species-specific (with singletons accounting for 11.6% of amino acid span, and multi-protein clusters accounting for 1.2% of span).
-While only 12.1% of clusters contained members from ≥2 proteomes, they accounted for the majority of the amino acid span (87.2%).
+While only 12.1% of clusters contained members from ≥2 predicted proteomes, they accounted for the majority of the amino acid span (87.2%).
 H. dujardini had more species-specific genes than R. varieornatus, and had more duplicate genes in gene families shared with R. varieornatus (Table 2).
 H. dujardini also had more genes shared with non-tardigrade outgroups, suggesting loss in R. varieornatus.
 Many families had more members in tardigrades compared to other taxa, and three had fewer members (115 had uncorrected Mann-Whitney U-test probabilities <0.01, but none had differential presence after Bonferroni correction).
 In nine of the families with tardigrade overrepresentation, tardigrades had more than four times as many members as the average of the other species (Supplementary Data File S2).

+There were 1,486 clusters composed solely of proteins predicted from the two tardigrade genomes.
+Of those, 365 (24.56%) had a congruent domain architecture in both species, including 53 peptidase clusters, 27 kinase clusters and 29 clusters associated with signaling function, including 18 G-protein coupled receptors (see Supplementary Data S3).
+While these annotations are commonly found in clade-specific families, suggesting that innovation in these classes of function is a general feature in metazoan evolution, of particular interest was innovation in the Wnt signaling pathway.
+Tardigrade-unique clusters included Wnt, Frizzled and chibby proteins.
+Of relevance to cryptobiosis, 21 clusters with domain annotation relevant to genome repair and maintenance were synapomorphic for Tardigrada, including molecular chaperones (2), histone/chromatin maintenance proteins (11), genome repair systems (4), nucleases (2) and chromosome cohesion components (2).

 HORIZONTAL GENE TRANSFER IN TARDIGRADE GENOMES

 HGT is an interesting but contested phenomenon in animals.
 Many newly sequenced genomes have been reported to have relatively high levels of HGT, and genomes subject to intense curation efforts tend to have lower HGT estimates.
 We performed ab initio gene finding on the genomes of the model species Caenorhabditis elegans and Drosophila melanogaster with Augustus [63] and used the HGT index approach [64], which simply classifies loci based on the ratio of their best BLAST scores to ingroup and potential donor taxon databases, to identify candidates.
 Compared with their mature annotations, we found elevated proportions of putative HGTs in both species (C. elegans: 2.09% of all genes, D. melanogaster: 4.67%).
-We observed similarly elevated rates of putative HGT loci, as assessed by the HGT index, in gene sets generated by ab inito gene finding in additional arthropod and nematode genomes compared to their mature annotations (Figure 2A, Supplementary Table S8).[41]
-Thus, the numbers of HGT events found in the genomes of H. dujardini and R. varieornatus are likely to be overestimated in these initial, uncurated gene predictions, even after sequence contamination has been removed.
+We observed similarly elevated rates of putative HGT loci, as assessed by the HGT index, in gene sets generated by ab inito gene finding in additional arthropod and nematode genomes compared to their mature annotation (Figure 2A, Supplementary Table S8).
+Thus, the numbers of HGT events found in the genomes of H. dujardini and R. varieornatus are likely to have been overestimated in these initial, uncurated gene predictions, even after sequence contamination has been removed, as seen in the assembly of Boothby et al. [41].